 This historic poets from Denmark list can help answer the questions "Who are some Danish poets of note?" and "Who are the most famous poets from Denmark?"
 These prominent poets of Denmark may or may not be currently alive, but what they all have in common is that they're all respected Danish poets.Use this list of renowned Danish poets to discover some new poets that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (11 items)

-Adam Gottlob Oehlenschläger was a Danish poet and playwright.
-He introduced romanticism into Danish literature. ...more
+Adam Gottlob Oehlenschläger (Danish pronunciation: [ˈæːtam ˈkɒtlɔp ˈøːˀl̩nslɛːɐ]; 14 November 1779 – 20 January 1850) was a Danish poet and playwright.
+He introduced romanticism into Danish literature. ...more on Wikipedia

 Birthplace: Vesterbro, Copenhagen, Copenhagen, Denmark

-Hans Christian Andersen was a Danish author.
-Although a prolific writer of plays, travelogues, novels, and poems, Andersen is best remembered for his fairy tales.
-Andersen's popularity is not limited to children; his stories, called eventyr in Danish, or "fairy-tales" in English, express themes that transcend age and nationality.
-Andersen's fairy tales, which have been translated into more than 125 languages, have become culturally embedded in the West's collective consciousness, readily accessible to children, but presenting lessons of virtue and resilience in the face of adversity for mature readers as well.
-Some of his most famous fairy tales include "The Little Mermaid", "The Snow ...more
+Hans Christian Andersen (; Danish: [hæns kʁæstjæn ˈanɐsn̩] (listen); 2 April 1805 – 4 August 1875) was a Danish author.
+Although a prolific writer of plays, travelogues, novels, and poems, he is best remembered for his fairy tales.
+Andersen's popularity is not limited to children; his stories express themes that transcend age and nationality.
+Andersen's fairy tales, of which no fewer than 3381 works have been translated into more than 125 languages, have become culturally embedded in the West's collective consciousness, readily accessible to children, but presenting lessons of virtue and resilience in the face of adversity for mature readers as well.
+His most famous fairy tales include "The ...more on Wikipedia

 Birthplace: Odense, Denmark